70 Cold Lunch Ideas That Go Beyond PB&J

 13. Sumac and Fennel Fattoush

 This is basically a salad made of pita chips, and we’re not complaining at all.
+The zingy honey-sumac vinaigrette pulls it all together beautifully.

 14. 15-Minute Gazpacho with Cucumber, Red Pepper and Basil

 You had us at 15 minutes (and again at no-cook).
+Cold soup sounds like just the thing for your next alfresco dinner party.

 20. BLT Pasta Salad